aplteam/Tester2/docs/Tester2-Reference.md

 The rules are the same as for the [global `Initial` function](#initialisation), although the consequences are different:

-When `Initial_foo` returns a Boolean and that is a zero, then no test function belonging to the group `foo` will be executed but `Tester2` will carry on executing other test cases.
+When `Initial_foo` returns a Boolean and that is a zero, then no test function belonging to the group `foo` will be executed, but `Tester2` will carry on executing other test cases.

-Accordingly, when `Initial_foo` returns a non-empty text vector, then no test function belonging to the group `foo` will be executed but `Tester2` will carry on executing other test cases.
+Accordingly, when `Initial_foo` returns a non-empty text vector, then no test function belonging to the group `foo` will be executed, but `Tester2` will carry on executing other test cases.
 The result will be added to the log.

 ### Finally: running the test cases